Regional 2 South West: Participating teams and location

-Ahead of the new season, Stroud RFC (promoted as Western Counties North champions in 2019–20) withdrew from the league, leaving thirteen teams in this seasons competition.
-Ten of the teams in this seasons competition competed in 2019–20.
+Ahead of the new season, Stroud RFC (promoted as Western Counties North champions in 2019–20) withdrew from the league, leaving thirteen teams in this season's competition.
+Ten of the teams in this season's competition competed in 2019–20.
 The 'previous season' column in the table below refers to 2019–20 not 2020–21, which was cancelled due to the Covid-19 pandemic.
-Of the thirteen teams competing in this seasons competition, five are from Somerset, four from Gloucester, three from Devon and one from Cornwall.
+Of the thirteen teams competing in this season's competition, five are from Somerset, four from Gloucester, three from Devon and one from Cornwall.
 The season started on 4 September 2021 and the final matches were played on 23 April 2022.

 Chew Valley won the competition for the first time, just one point ahead of both Devonport Services and Lydney, in 2nd and 3rd place respectively.
 Owing to the reorganisation of the league system for next season, an announcement is awaited from the RFU as to which league teams will be allocated to.